OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-24.md

 ## Matthew 24:44

-So you also must be ready, because the Son of Man will come at an hour when you do not expect Him.
+So you also must be prepared, because the Son of Man will arrive at an hour when you do not expect Him.

 ---